When is the 2019 Army Ten-Miler?

 Where is the pasta dinner held?

-The dinner is in the Grand Ballroom of the race headquarter hotel, the Crystal Gateway Marriott.
+The dinner is in the Arlington Ballroom of the race headquarter hotel, the Crystal Gateway Marriott.

 Is the dinner open to military and civilian participants?